For my own calibration, approximate current energy use for a single transaction in various cryptocurrencies, compared with using Visa:

 - I got most crypto energy use from this roundup.

-- For Visa, I used the figures from this breakdown.
+- For Visa, I used the figures from this breakdown, and this one, which agrees.

 - For Chia, I did my own hacky calculation.
 Chia Power estimates 6MW in total is used by the Chia network, at current size of 4EiB.
 Meanwhile, Chia Explorer shows a hard-to-read graph which I'm eyeballing to get a rough average of 3,000 transactions per hour.
 6 Megawatts divided by 3k per hour gives an energy use per transaction of 2kW.